MicrosoftDocs/win32/desktop-src/SecCrypto/example-c-program-receiving-a-signed-and-encrypted-message.md

 ---
-Description: 'The following example works in conjunction with the program in Example C Program: Sending and Receiving a Signed and Encrypted Message.
-It reads the signed and encrypted message, then decrypts and verifies the message.' ms.assetid: '65ca30ba-a184-46ef-808c-e2fedcc86079'
+Description: The following example works in conjunction with the program in Example C Program Sending and Receiving a Signed and Encrypted Message.
+It reads the signed and encrypted message, then decrypts and verifies the message. ms.assetid: 65ca30ba-a184-46ef-808c-e2fedcc86079
-title: 'Example C Program: Receiving a Signed and Encrypted Message'
+title: Example C Program Receiving a Signed and Encrypted Message ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev ms.prod: windows ms.technology: desktop
 ---

 # Example C Program: Receiving a Signed and Encrypted Message